microsoft/CSS-Exchange/README.md

 This repo uses a unique and fairly simple build system to create a single release script from a multi-file script project.
 You can check the output of this system by running the `.build\Build.ps1` script and checking the `dist` folder.
+Note that Build.ps1 requires PowerShell 7 or newer.

 This system provides two ways to combine files into a single .ps1.

 ### Including a script in another script